HypothesisWorks/hypothesis/README.rst

 you're not using Hypothesis to test your project then you're missing out.

 Hypothesis works with most widely used versions of Python.
 It officially supports CPython 2.7, 3.4 and 3.5, as well as PyPy.
-CPython 2.6 and 3.3 are supported on a "best effort" basis - they probably work, and bugs in them may be fixed, but they're not regularly tested and are likely to work less well.

-Jython, IronPython and PyPy3 are known not to work and there are currently no plans to support them.
+Most other versions of Python are known not to work.

 -----------------
 Links of interest